nguoren/DataCamp-Google-Play-Store-Python-Project/README.md

 10. Sentiment analysis of user reviews

 ## Insights Derived
-a.
-33 unique app categories
+1. 33 unique app categories
-b.
-'Family' and 'Game' have the highest market prevalence
+2. 'Family' and 'Game' have the highest market prevalence
-c.
-'Tools', 'Business' and 'Medical' are also amongst the top
+3. 'Tools', 'Business' and 'Medical' are also amongst the top
-d.
-Average apps rating = 4.17
+4. Average apps rating = 4.17
-e.
-Distribution of apps rating is left-skewed ie. majority of apps are highly rated
+5. Distribution of apps rating is left-skewed ie. majority of apps are highly rated
-f.
-Size of top rated apps range from 2 MB to 20 MB
+6. Size of top rated apps range from 2 MB to 20 MB
-g.
-Vast majority of apps are <$10
+7. Vast majority of apps are <$10
-h.
-'Medical' and 'Family' apps are the most expensive (up to $80)
+8. 'Medical' and 'Family' apps are the most expensive (up to $80)
-i.
-'Game' apps are priced <$20
+9. 'Game' apps are priced <$20
-j.
-Paid apps have a relatively lower number of installs than free apps
+10. Paid apps have a relatively lower number of installs than free apps
-k.
-Free apps received harsher comments
+11. Free apps received harsher comments